mpark/wg21-pattern-matching/match_and_do.md

 ```

 This relies on each `do`-type being convertible to the `match`-type.
-It starts to suck when the return isn't value-based, convertible like this.
+It starts to suck when the return isn't value-based and convertible like this.

 The trailing return type needs to be specified at all 3 levels:
 return type, `match` type, and the `do` type.